willemvermeer/typed-actors/PITCHME.md

 @ul

 - Behaviors.receiveMessage - when you just want to handle messages
-- Behaviors.receiveSignal - respond to lifecycle Signals
+- Behaviors.receiveSignal - respond to lifecycle Signals such as PreRestart, PostStop or Terminated
 - Behaviors.receive - combination of regular messages and lifecycle Signals
 - Behaviors.setup - factory method to create a Behavior with initialization

 @ulend

----
-### Lifecycle Signals

-There are three types of Signals:

-@ul
-- PostStart
-- PreRestart
-- Terminated
-@ulend

-Vraag: wordt dit niet teveel boring detail met die Signals?
 ---

 ### Using a trait to handle multiple messages